notSteampunks/ppw1b-responsi/README.md

 # ppw1b-responsi
-A web project that uses HTML, CSS, Query, and database to fulfill a web programming practical course 1
+A web project that uses HTML, CSS, PHP, Query, and database to fulfill a web programming practical course 1